mttschltz/kittythinks/content/business-and-productivity-book-notes-part-ii.md

 There is currently no good troll and harassment tool available.

-Create a lightweight platform as quickly as possible to gather feedback and see if the idea works.
-Modify later.
+Create a_ lightweight platform as quickly as possible_ to gather feedback and see if the idea works. **Modify later**.

 Sustainable networks > vanity metrics (e.g. amount of users)